 - Data to Tackle Global Issues and Dynamic Societal Threats

-And across eight special tracks:
+And across nine special tracks:

 - ‘Showcasing innovative data services from EU Member States – Paving the way towards transparent documentation’ Track Chairs: Seth van Hooland, Emanuele Baldacci, Blanca Martinez De Aragon and Joao Rodrigues Frade